-The Subject site has frontage along the southwest side of Flat Shoals Parkway.
-North of the Subject site is the Subject's sister property, Flat Shoals Senior proposed for construction in April 2023. vacant land and a QuikTrip in average condition.
+The Subject site has no frontage, although it will have access to Flat Shoals Parkway via an access easement through the Subject's sister property, Flat Shoals Family.
+North of the Subject site is vacant land and a QuikTrip in average condition.
 Farther north, land uses consist of commercial uses in average condition.
-East of the Subject site are commercial uses in average condition and singlefamily homes in average to excellent condition.
-Farther east, land uses are comprised of vacant land and single-family homes in average condition.
-South of the Subject site is vacant land.
-Farther south is vacant land and owner-occupied townhomes in average condition.
+East of the Subject site is the Subject's sister property, Flat Shoals Family proposed for completion of construction in April 2023.
+It should be noted that the Subject will have shared access to Flat Shoals Parkway with its sister property, Flat Shoals Family.
+Farther east are commercial uses in average condition.
+Flat Shoals Library in average condition, and single-family homes in average to excellent condition.
+South of the Subject site is the Subject's sister property, Flat Shoals Family.
+Farther south is vacant land.
 West of the Subject site is vacant land.
 Farther west is vacant land and commercial uses in average condition.
 Based on our inspection of the neighborhood, retail appeared to be 95 percent occupied.
 The Subject site is considered "Car-Dependent" by Walkscore with a rating of 36 out of 100.
 The total crime indices in the PMA are above the MSA and the nation.
-The Subject will offer limited access and an intercom (buzzer) system in terms of security features.
+The Subject will offer an intercom (buzzer) and limited access in terms of security amenities.
 Six of the ten comparable properties offer security features.
-Thus, it appears the Subject's security features are market oriented.
+Thus, it appears the Subject's security features are marketoriented.
 The Subject site is considered a desirable building site for rental housing.
 The Subject site is located in a mixed-use neighborhood.
 The uses surrounding the Subject are in average to excellent condition and the site has good proximity to locational amenities, most of which are within one mile of the Subject site.